The Travelers’ Century Club Celebrates 59 Years

 Members receive a membership card, certificate and a pin when they join.
 Then they are honored when they reach different levels: 150 (Silver), 200 (Gold), 250 (Platinum) and 300 (Diamond).
 They receive a revolving crystal globe when completing visits to all the TCC places.

-Members who have visited all the TCC countries and territories on the TCC list as of the date of their travels are: John Clouse, Parke Thompson, John Todd, Jeff Shea, Ken Ziegler, A. Allman, Don C. Buckley, Charles Veley, Gig Gwin, Robert and Dorothy Pine, Bill Altaffer, Ray Woods, Dietrich Deppe, Bart Hackley, Rowland Burley, Audrey Walsworth, Robert Spehar, Ron Endeman (the first sitting TCC President to reach this milestone), Phyllis and Bob Henson, Bob Bonifas, and Don Parrish.
-Kevin Hughes is just two short of the total, Stephen Warner and Charalampos Bizas each need to travel to three more on the TCC List.
+Members who have visited all the TCC countries and territories on the TCC list as of the date of their travels are: John Clouse, Parke Thompson, John Todd, Jeff Shea, Ken Ziegler, A. Allman, Don C. Buckley, Charles Veley, Gig Gwin, Robert and Dorothy Pine, Bill Altaffer, Ray Woods, Dietrich Deppe, Bart Hackley, Rowland Burley, Audrey Walsworth, Robert Spehar, Ron Endeman (the first sitting TCC President to reach this milestone), Phyllis and Bob Henson, Bob Bonifas, Don Parrish and Tim Carlson.
+Stephen Warner and Charalampos Bizas each need to travel to three more on the TCC List.
 Many more have been to 300 or more destinations.

 It has not been an easy task to accomplish visits to all the destinations.
 The British Indian Ocean Territory, site of the U.S. Naval Base at Diego Garcia, is considered by many to be the most difficult place to reach because there is no commercial transportation.
 A dozen TCC members managed to charter a boat out of the Seychelles.
 It was a five-day voyage each way.
 Later, a TCC group chartered a boat to BIOT from the Maldives.
 Members often get together and form their own tours or transportation to a hard-to-reach destination to help defray expenses.